jueves, 30 de mayo de 2019

 "We are carriers of the Third Force which we can bring into a situation through the power of Attention."
 J.G.
 Bennett

-Attention is not another force in a triad, but the carrier of a force (the 3rd force) which we can bring into any situation.
+Attention is not force in a triad, but the carrier of the 3rd force.
 Attention directed to a point releases information.
-If we put our attention to our left foot, information from our left foot will arise carried by our connected attention.
-The information arising from the left foot will be the reconciling force of a first triad.
+If we put our attention to our left foot, information from our left foot will arise.
+The information arising from the left foot will be the reconciling force of a triad.

 Information may come from different sources.
-It may come from the present or from the past; from higher or from lower planes.
-It may come from memory or it may come from intuition. .
+It may come from the present or from the past.
+It may come from memory or it may come from intuition.
+It may come from the present or mat come from the past.

-If we direct our attention to our hand for a couple of minutes, we notice all kinds of information and commentaries entering our awareness.
-Information from the past may come in the form of thoughts like: 'what a worn out hand this is', etc. However if we allow all the past recorded memories about the hand to pass by, a new vision from a deeper source of information may arise like: the extraordinary miracle of the sudden apparition of 'this hand'.
+If we direct our attention to our hand for a couple of minutes, we notice all kinds of information and commentaries entering our awareness about the hand.
+Information from the past may come in the form of thoughts like: 'what a worn out hand this is', etc. However if we allow all the recorded past memories about the hand to pass by, a new vision from a deeper source may arise like: the extraordinary miracle of the sudden apparition of 'this hand'.